Grudilda/42-libft/README.md

 ### Bonus Functions

 The bonus functions deal with linked list manipulation.
-If all the bonus functions works good, it adds extras 25 points to the final grade.
+If all the bonus functions work good, it adds extras 25 points to the final grade.

    - ft_lstnew
    - ft_lstadd_front